twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **Increase Font Size** – Displays information about the current font in the system with the size.
 * **Enable All Toolbar Icons** – Enables all icons in toolbars.
 * **Font Tester Action** – Changes action used by `TFONTTESTFORM`.
 * **Boink!** – Exit the program immediately.
+This menu item is located in FontCreator 11.5 in the **Debug** menu.
 It may display a dialogue box that cannot be closed, which contains an "OK" button.

 ### Contours Menu (`TGLYPHEDITFORM`)
 * **Debug Single Stroke Twice** – This menu item is dummy.